Construction of set-valued dual processes on manifolds: Intertwined dual processes: existence in connection with Stoke's formula

 Let $W_t$ and $W_t^m$ two independent Brownian motions with values respectively in $\RR$ and $\RR^m$.

 The equation we are interested in writes in It\^o form for all $y\in \partial D_t$:

-started at a relatively compact domain $D_0$ with $C^{2+\a}$ boundary and $X_0$ such that $\SL(X_0)=\SU(D_0)$, where $\SU(D_0)$ is the uniform probability measure on $D_0$.
+started at a compact domain $D_0$ with $C^{2+\a}$ boundary and $X_0$ such that $\SL(X_0)=\SU(D_0)$, where $\SU(D_0)$ is the uniform probability measure on $D_0$.
+The notation $d\partial D_t(y)$ stands for an infinitesimal move of the boundary $\pa D_t$ at point $y$ and is rigorously presented in Appendix \ref{Section3}, see \eqref{3.6}.
 In fact, as in Definition~\ref{D6.1}, the evolution equation \eqref{6.5} is implicitly considered only up to the exit time $\tau_\e$ of $\cF^{\a,\e}$ for some fixed $\a\in(0,1),\ \e>0$, after which the process is assumed not to move.

 In \eqref{6.5}, the processes $(D_t)_{t\geq 0}$ and $(X_t)_{t\geq 0}$ are fully interacting, since the evolution of one of them depends on the other one.
 In particular, they are not Markovian by themselves in general.